gwillen/aises-final-project-2025/README.md

 ### Required Arguments

 - `--provider`: The API provider to use (`openai` or `anthropic`)
-- `--model`: The model name to use
+- `--model`: The model name to use (required unless using `--list-models`)
   - For OpenAI: e.g., `gpt-4`, `gpt-3.5-turbo`
   - For Anthropic: e.g., `claude-3-opus-20240229`, `claude-3-sonnet-20240229`

 ### Optional Arguments

 - `--prompt`: Custom prompt to use (defaults to the predefined prompt asking for coding examples)
+- `--list-models`: List available models from the specified provider and exit

 ### Examples